FamilySearch/GEDCOM/specification/gedcom.md

 and a pair of `FAM` with same spouses might be the result of merging multiple files.

-Implementers should support both representations, and should to chose between them based on user input or other context beyond that provided in the datasets themselves.
+Implementers should support both representations, and should choose between them based on user input or other context beyond that provided in the datasets themselves.
 :::

 #### `FACT` (Fact) `g7:FAM-FACT`